 The Belfry at Hawkshead Parish Church contains a ring of 8 bells ranging from a 159 kg treble to a 394 kg tenor.
-The bells are normally rung on Sundays for Morning Service from 9 to 9 30 a.m. and for Evensong from 5.30 to 6 p.m; ringing practice is at 7.30 p.m. on Tuesdays.
-Visiting ringers are always extremely welcome: to check times please telephone John Gunner on 015394 36209.
+The bells are normally rung on Sundays for Morning Service from 9 to 9 30 a.m.
+Ringing practice is normally 5:45-7:15 on Wednesdays.
+Visiting ringers are always extremely welcome, but please check times with John Gunner: [email protected] or 015394 36209.

 Bellringing has a long tradition in Hawkshead.
 Eighteenth century records show that the church possessed a "great bell" and two smaller bells.
 In 1765, two of these were melted down by James Harrison of Barrow, Lincolnshire who provided a peal of six new bells at a cost of £228.
 The fifth bell subsequently cracked and was recast in 1810.

 In 1958, John Taylor & Co. of Loughborough cast the two further bells, No. 1 (treble) and No. 2 which brought the number up to 8.
 The new bells were installed in conjunction with a complete re-hanging of all the bells.
 The 1765 oak frame had become unsafe and was replaced by a steel and cast iron frame: all the bells were hung on new bearings.
 The new treble was a gift of Col G O Sandys of Graythwaite in memory of his parents and his twin brother who was killed in World War I; the second bell was funded by public subscription.